 Culinary Program: AAS Degree in Culinary Arts Technology; Certificate in Professional Cooking; Certificate in Kitchen and Food Preparation Techniques; Certificate in Baking and Pastry Arts

 The International Culinary Institute of Myrtle Beach at Horry-Georgetown Technical College features a low student/ faculty ratio, allowing students to closely interact with their instructors.
 A new state-of-the-art culinary facility is planned for 2016 offering a nutrition lab, bakery laboratory, wine cellar, beverage bar, chef’s table, chef’s bar, and amphitheater.
 The new facility will allow the program to grow from about 170 students to over 400.
 There are also plans to offer a Brewmaster and Brewery Operations Management degree program in the near future.
-Culinary students receive real world training at the student run restaurant, Fowler Dining Room, by preparing and serving a variety dishes sourced from local produce, meat, cheese, and eggs.
+Culinary students receive real-world training at the student-run restaurant, Fowler Dining Room, by preparing and serving a variety of dishes sourced from local produce, meat, cheese, and eggs.

 #2.
 Culinary Institute of Charleston, Trident Technical College-Charleston, South Carolina